 Now who can explain that I am not going there for the dress designs.
 Well, I wish to see the show for the sheer experience of it.
 Simple!

 Not the time to argue.
 Time to utilize all the persuasive skills at my disposal.
-“It will be a nice evening out….we haven’t seen ‘The Oterra’ and yes…models, there will be several pretty models.”
+“It will be a nice evening out We haven’t seen ‘The Oterra’ and models.
+The place will be swarming with pretty models.”

 Lest he is getting old, he cannot refuse.